 Pennsylvania residents who do not qualify for Medicaid can purchase private health insurance through Pennie.
 The average benchmark (second-lowest cost Silver) plan in Pennsylvania costs approximately $512/month for a 40-year-old in 2026.

 Premium tax credits (subsidies) are available for households with income between 100% and 400% FPL.
-Here is what a 40-year-old individual in Pennsylvania might pay after subsidies:
+Here is what a 40-year-old individual in Pennsylvania might pay for a Silver plan after subsidies, based on the $512/month benchmark:

 How to Apply for PA Medical Assistance

-3. Phone assistance — Call Pennsylvania's Medicaid helpline for guided help completing your application.
+- Phone: Call Pennsylvania's Medicaid helpline for guided help with your application.

 Calculate Your Subsidy in Pennsylvania